Ungeziefi/Subnautica-Mods/Docs/T&F Fixes.md

 - **Frozen Gas Pods in stasis**: Prevents Gas Pods from exploding while in stasis.
 - **Coffee drinking sound**: Changes the consume sound of coffee from eating to drinking.
 - **Drill sound with no target**: Prevents the drill sounds from stopping when nothing is being drilled.
 (Better compatibility by not using bool Prefix.)
+- **Keep drill particles on load**: Fixes the missing drilling particles when drilling directly after loading and while the drill was already pointed at the deposit.
+(Better compatibility by not using bool Prefix.)
 #### Persistence Fixes
 **Note**: I'm not sure if T&F does this but my implementation supports multiple Cyclopses by differentiating them by ID.
 It also cleans up the data when a Cyclops is destroyed.
 - **Save open wreck doors**.